-Currently all but two high school staff meet the state certification requirements.
-One special education teacher and one math teacher are working on certification through alternate pathways.
+Currently all but two junior high staff meet the state certification requirements.
 The district has a recruitment process in place to hire effective teachers.
 The human resource officer posts open positions on our district website.
 The postings are advertised in newspapers, at local universities, and with the Department of Labor.
 Our administrators travel to career fairs in Idaho, Montana, and Washington.
 These efforts generate applicants for open positions.
-Non-traditional learners can earn teaching certificates through alternate pathways to certification.
+Non-traditional learners can earn teaching certificates through alternative paths to certification.
 Some community members take advantage of these programs.

-Both informal and formal strategies are implemented to retain the teachers.
+Both informal and formal strategies are implemented to retain our teachers.
 Experienced teachers are paired as mentors with new teaching staff.
 The instructional coach supports new teachers in curriculum, assessment, and classroom management.
 We encourage connectedness for new teachers by asking them to participate in extracurricular activities and in the school improvement process.